-A Father To His Cyborgs: A thoroughly evil man he might be, but he really does care for the Numbers and considers them his children, an affection they reciprocate.
-At least, this is the image he projects.
-Towards the end of StrikerS he seems to conveniently forget he'll lose three of them if Quattro successfully self-destructs the base he's in.
+A Father To His Cyborgs: A thoroughly evil man he might be, but he really does care for the Numbers and considers them his children; an affection they reciprocate.
+However, this may be partly an image he projects.
+Towards the end of StrikerS he seems to conveniently forget he'll lose fivenote Uno, Tre, Cinque, Sein and Sette of them if Quattro successfully self-destructs the base he's in.

 For the Evulz / For Science!: Falls somewhere between the two.
 He researches the forbidden sciences and plays with life for the sake of it.
-Hard to blame him though, the TSAB Council made him that way.
+It's hard to blame him since the TSAB Council made him that way.

-Gone Horribly Right: Turns out he was created by the heads of the TSAB so they could have their own mad scientist.
+Gone Horribly Right: He was created by the heads of the TSAB, so they could have their own mad scientist.
 Unfortunately, they did a little too good of a job on that "mad" part.